My Cat Is Sleeping With Their Head Up, Is That Normal? What Science Tells Us

 Pain or Discomfort

-If your cat is constantly sleeping with their head up, they may also be experiencing pain or discomfort.
+If your cat’s constantly sleeping with their head up, they may also be experiencing pain or discomfort.
 Look out for signs of pain, discomfort, and restlessness aside from their sleeping position.
-Cats in pain may resort to sleeping with their head up as an attempt to alleviate themselves from discomfort while also trying to rest.
+Cats in pain may resort to sleeping with their head up as an attempt to alleviate their discomfort while also trying to rest.
 Underlying conditions may include issues like injuries, wounds, or illnesses, such as arthritis.

 Should you suspect pain or discomfort, consult with a veterinarian for proper management and recommendations.